catunlock/Dementia/README.md

 # Dementia

-Small 3D engine library in DirectX 11 for Windows.
-It allows you to create scenes using geometrical basic objects like Cubes, Spheres or Cilinders.
-Also it  has support for three types of lights.
-Includes support for mouse and keyboard input.
+Small DirectX 11 3D engine library for Windows.
+It allows you to create scenes graphs using geometrical basic objects like Cubes, Spheres or Cilinders with textures.
+Support directional, spot and point lights and includes support for mouse and keyboard input.

 ## Documentation